Vanilagy/webm-muxer/README.md

 ## Details
 ### Video key frame frequency
-Canonical WebM files can have a Matroska Cluster length of 32.768 seconds, and each cluster must begin with a video key frame.
+Canonical WebM files can only have a maximum Matroska Cluster length of 32.768 seconds, and each cluster must begin with a video key frame.
 You therefore need to tell your `VideoEncoder` to encode a `VideoFrame` as a key frame at least every 32 seconds, otherwise your WebM file will be incorrect.
 You can do this by doing:
 ```js
 videoEncoder.encode(frame, { keyFrame: true });
 ```